slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 #### Configuration

-To allow users to take advantage of this connector, you must add one or more instances of this connector in the *SlipStream Basics* section of the server configuration.
+To allow users to take advantage of this connector, you must add one or more instances of this connector by either:

+ 1. Using the UI, go to the *System* -> *Configuration* and in the *SlipStream Basics* add a new connector class declaration.
+ 1. Drop a configuration file and restart the service.
+See [Configuration from File](/documentation/developer_guide/configuration_files.html) documentation for details.

 ### OpenStack Connector